JohntheLee/thedatumwebsite/content/english/about.md

 I graduated from the University of Toronto in 2020, where I received my Honours Bachelor of Science in Animal Physiology and Ecology & Evolutionary Biology.
 Currently, I am enrolled in the Applied Digital Geography and GIS certificate program at Ryerson University.

-Check out the home page for recent posts.
+Check out the homepage for recent posts.
 I like to write opinion pieces on a range of biostatistics topics such as Dirichlet process priors, meta-trends in environmental epidemiology, and new R releases.

 I like to keep active by hiking or swimming.
 I’m a mild linguaphile who is currently practicing his Italian.
 I’m a big music junkie, with my favourite genres being progressive rock and Japanese jazz fusion.